Murder Ballads

-Murder Ballads is the ninth studio album by Nick Cave and the Bad Seeds, released in 1996 on Mute Records.
+Murder Ballads is the ninth studio album by the Australian rock band Nick Cave and the Bad Seeds, released on 5 February 1996 by Mute Records.
 As its title suggests, the album consists of new and traditional murder ballads, a genre of songs that relays the details (and often consequences) of crimes of passion.

-"Where the Wild Roses Grow", a duet featuring Cave singing with Kylie Minogue, was a hit single and received two ARIA Awards in 1996.
-Other prominent guest musicians on the album include PJ Harvey and Shane MacGowan.
+"Where the Wild Roses Grow", a duet featuring Cave singing with fellow Australian singer Kylie Minogue, was a hit single and received two ARIA Music Awards in 1996.
+Other prominent guest musicians on the album include then-partner PJ Harvey and Shane MacGowan of the Pogues.

 Details

-Murder Ballads was the band's biggest commercial success to date, most likely helped by the unexpected repeated airplay of the "Where the Wild Roses Grow" video on MTV.
+Murder Ballads was the band's biggest commercial success to date, most likely helped by the unexpected repeated airplay of the "Where the Wild Roses Grow" music video on MTV.
 MTV even nominated Cave for their "best male artist" award of that year, though this nomination was later withdrawn at Cave's request.
 Cave later said, "I was kind of aware that people would go and buy the Murder Ballads album and listen to it and wonder 'What the fuck have I bought this for?' because the Kylie song wasn't any true indication of what the record was actually like."